Cruising around Croatia

 The history of this region dates back to the golden ages of the Greek, Roman and Byzantine empires, and modern Croatia presents that heritage in a very tangible way.
 It’s positively littered with magnificent medieval towns, anti-piracy fortifications and coastal citadels, jutting out into the sea with such perfect ‘time-capsule’ elegance, it almost defies credibility that they continue to exist – but exist they do, and it’s very easy to get amongst it.
 You can take time out for a meal in one of the bars or restaurants that line Dubrovnik’s ancient ramparts; or you can indulge in a lazy day of coffee-fuelled people-watching among the glorious Gothic and Renaissance buildings of Korcula town.
 More reverential destinations include the 4th century palace of Roman Emperor, Diocletian, in Split and the vast Roman amphitheatre in Pula – but while you’re enjoying the physical evidence of Croatia’s colourful history, make sure you don’t overlook its natural assets…

-Croatia is a place of secluded coves, white sandy beaches and uninhabited islands and it’s very easy to take advantage of that.
+Croatia is a place of secluded coves, white sandy beaches and uninhabited islands and it’s very easy to take advantage of that whilst you’re cruising around.
 You can visit the mainland resort town of Cavtat, with its dive-friendly Greek shipwreck; swim with turtles and dolphins off the island of Vis; find a private Korcula anchorage or visit Mljet, a long, narrow, resolutely unspoiled island, for a swim in one of its lovely saltwater lakes.
 The Blue Grotto in Bisevo, where the sunlight reflects off the white sand of the seabed, is another major attraction, as is the pristine Lovisce Inlet in the north of Scedro, where snorkelling in the crystal-clear waters has become something of an art form.
 And if you enjoy the idea of heading inland, why not cruise up the Krka River, through the lakes between Split and Zadar, with its precipitous cliff faces, its famous waterfalls, its pretty villages and its National Park landscapes?

 Notwithstanding its glorious architecture and the loveliness of its natural settings, a Croatian charter also offers plenty of options for the partygoer.
 While the city hotspots all cater for that as a matter of course, the port of Hvar is gaining particular renown for the vibrancy of its nightlife.
 Down at the port, the well-heeled yachtsman can expect plenty of upmarket shopping, exclusive hotels and quality restaurants.
 And when night falls, the sheer energy of the bar and club scene steps up a few notches, bringing this burgeoning party hub a degree of unapologetic hedonism that is a match for almost anywhere in the Med.